Change the first five years and you change everything…

 To truly maximize the taxpayer’s investment in public education, we can no longer conceptualize it as a K-12 system.
 We must recognize the importance and value of the first five years as an integral, foundational component of public education – and ensure that all related policy and funding decisions are made with that early childhood education emphasis in mind.

-Luckily for New Mexico, we have the second largest Land Grant Permanent Fund in the county – with over $10 billion!
+Luckily for New Mexico, we have the second largest Land Grant School Fund in the county – with over $15 billion!
 The fund currently supports a portion of the education budget for students from kindergarten to college.
-Invest In Kids Now proposes an annual distribution increase of 1.5 percent from the Land Grant Fund that will be shared between K-12 and early education, funding a continuum of learning beginning at birth. . .
+Invest In Kids Now proposes an annual distribution increase of 1.5 percent from the Land Grant School Fund that will be shared between K-12 and early education, funding a continuum of learning beginning at birth. . .
 Only voters

 Only voters can decide whether to allow our state to invest a portion of these funds in early childhood education, health and development for children from birth to age five.